dwcalade/Points_on_a_Map/README.md

 ## User Stories

 Authenticated User:
--As a authenticated user I can create a new map and add, edit or remove map points, because I have been verified by the site.
+- As a authenticated user I can create a new map and add, edit or remove map points, because I have been verified by the site.

--As a authenticated user I can edit an existing map by adding, editing or removing points, because i have been verified by the site.
+- As a authenticated user I can edit an existing map by adding, editing or removing points, because i have been verified by the site.

--As a authenticated user my profile page shows my favourite maps AND maps I have contributed to , because i have been verified by the site.
+- As a authenticated user my profile page shows my favourite maps AND maps I have contributed to , because i have been verified by the site.

 Regular User:
--I can view a list of all maps because I have a profile on the site
+- I can view a list of all maps because I have a profile on the site

--I can favorite maps from the map list because I have a profile on the site
+- I can favorite maps from the map list because I have a profile on the site

--I have a profile page that shows my favourite maps,
+- I have a profile page that shows my favourite maps,

--I can NOT edit or view other maps because I am NOT an authenticated user
+- I can NOT edit or view other maps because I am NOT an authenticated user

 ## Page Features

--Regular users can see a list of the available maps;
+- Regular users can see a list of the available maps;

--Regular users can view a map;
+- Regular users can view a map;

--A map can contain many points;
+- A map can contain many points;

--Each point can have: a title, description, and image;
+- Each point can have: a title, description, and image;

--Authenticated user can create maps;
+- Authenticated user can create maps;

--Authenticated user can modify maps (add, edit, remove points);
+- Authenticated user can modify maps (add, edit, remove points);

--Authenticated user can favourite a map;
+- Authenticated user can favourite a map;

--Authenticated user can see their indicated favourite maps and maps they've contributed to
+- Authenticated user can see their indicated favourite maps and maps they've contributed to

 ## Warnings & Tips